Finite element error analysis of affine optimal control problems: Discrete model and error estimates

 where

-The proof of the existence and uniqueness of a solution for \eqref{disceq} is standard. \begin{Lemma}{\cite[Lemma 3]{CM2021}} There exists a constant $c>0$, which depends on the data of the problem but is independent of the discretization parameter $h$, such that for every $u\in \mathcal U$
+The proof of the existence and uniqueness of a solution for \eqref{disceq} is standard; see, for instance, \cite{CM2002}. \begin{Lemma}\cite[Lemma 3]{CM2021}.
+There exists a constant $c>0$, depending on the data of the problem but independent of the discretization parameter $h$, s. t. for every $u\in \mathcal U$

 \end{Lemma} The set of feasible controls for the discrete problem is given by